NelsonRock/react-todo-app/README.md

   ```

   >**Important it's not ready  yet!**
-You will find the master branch is a React - Todo - App that will fetch data from an Api http://kanbanapi.pro-react.com/  and we'll use **Flux as well**.
+You will find the master branch is a React - Todo - App that will fetch data from an Api http://kanbanapi.pro-react.com/  and we'll use **Flux or Redux as well**.

 1. Manipulating taskCallbacks: toggleTask, deleteTask, addTask
     * Be carefull with Card.js Component //